 The preparation of financial statements in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.
 Management considers many factors in selecting appropriate financial accounting policies and in developing the estimates and assumptions that are used in the preparation of the financial statements.
 Management must apply significant judgment in this process.
-Management's estimation process often may yield a range of potentially reasonable estimates and management must select an amount that falls within that range of reasonable estimates are used in the following areas, among others: revenue recognition, operating lease right-of-use assets, operating lease liabilities, stock-based compensation expense, accrued expenses, and income taxes.
-The full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition, including sales, expenses, reserves and allowances, manufacturing, clinical trials, research and development costs and employee-related amounts, will depend on future developments that are highly uncertain, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain or treat COVID-19, as well as the economic impact thereof on local, regional, national and international customers and markets.
-The Company had made estimates of the impact of COVID-19 within its financial statements and there may be changes to those estimates in future periods.
+Management's estimation process often may yield a range of potentially reasonable estimates and management must select an amount that falls within that range of reasonable estimates.
+Estimates are used in the following areas, among others: revenue recognition, inventory, operating lease right-ofuse assets, operating lease liabilities, stock-based compensation expense, accrued expenses, and income taxes.
+The length of time and full extent to which the COVID-19 pandemic will directly or indirectly impact the Company's business, results of operations and financial condition, including revenues, expenses, reserves and allowances, manufacturing, clinical trials, research and development costs and employee-related amounts, will depend on future developments that are highly uncertain, subject to change and difficult to predict, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain or treat COVID-19, as well as the economic impact thereof on local, regional, national and international customers and markets.
+The Company considers the impact of COVID-19 while making the estimates within its consolidated financial statements and there may be changes to those estimates in future periods.
 Actual results may differ from these estimates.